jkwiecien/LocoMobileExport/README.md

 Option | Explanation
 ------- | -------
 {Platform} | `ios` or `android`
+--key | API Key from localise.biz
+--output | Path to the folder containing localization file.
+Relative to the script placement.
---key | Provide the project API Key from localise.biz --output | Specific the path of where the `.lproj` folder is e.g. `--output "$PROJECT_DIR/MyApp"` --map (iOS) | `en_US` on localise.biz exports, `en.lproj` in the xcode project, use `--map 'en_US=en'`, can map as many as you want to meet your project setup.
+--map (iOS) | `en_US` on localise.biz exports, `en.lproj` in the xcode project, use `--map 'en_US=en'`, can map as many as you want to meet your project setup.
 --map (Android) | `en_US` on localise.biz exports, `values` in the res directory, use `--map 'en_US=values'`, can map as many as you want to meet your project setup.
+--tags (optional) | Coma separated Loco tags
+--plurals (optional) | true if resources should be exported as plural resource file